SUMMARY

 DESCRIPTION

-Bicoloured Stream Snakes are olive green or brown with a faint black lateral strip and yellow or tan lower body coloration.
-They have a narrow head helpful for hunting between rocks in slow moving streams.
-Notrils and eyes evolved on top of the head due to their aquatic nature.
-Generally not exceeding 40-50 cm when mature.
+Bicoloured Stream Snakes are olive green or brown with a black lateral strip and yellow or peach lower body coloration.
+They have a flat narrow head helpful for hunting between rocks in slow moving streams.
+Nostrils and eyes evolved on top of the head due to their aquatic nature.
+Generally not exceeding 30-40cm when mature.

 BEHAVIOR

-Nocturnal, Bicoloured Stream Snakes come out at night to hunt fresh water shrimp, small fish and earth worms.
-They have also been observed out during heavy rain on trails hunting worms flushed out by water.
+Nocturnal, bicoloured Stream Snakes come out at night to hunt fresh water shrimp, small fish, frog eggs and earth worms.
 Not quick to bite or squirm excessively they are not dangerous in anyway though it should be noted that all snakes are capable of biting.

 HABITAT